eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 +-------------------+-----------------------------------------------------------------------+

-In earlier versions Jobmon had multiple types of python images, one for each major Domain object.
+In earlier versions Jobmon had multiple types of python images, one for each major domain object.
 However, it scaled inefficiently because many "half-pods" were wasted.
 It is simpler and more efficient to have all the Python services in one container.

 ..
 The architecture diagrams are SVG, stored in separate files.
 ..
 SVG is renderable in browsers, and can be edited in inkscape or on draw.io
 .. image:: ./diagrams/deployment_and_message_flow.svg

-And the flow for monitoring
+And the flow for monitoring:

 .. image:: ./diagrams/k8s_monitoring_architecture.svg